 A world thrown out of balance, or a human error and how it can be rectified.
 See for example, the short film The Jigsaw.

 A lesson.
 Usually a life lesson or some form of moral understanding from the characters’ actions and behaviours.
 More straightforward teaching/learning, such as a documentary, say, The Story of Medicine, still fills a knowledge gap and is still therefore a story.
 Really, though, we are looking for a lesson learned through dramatic action.
-Bible stories are a good example of life lessons in this moral context.
+Bible stories are a good example of life lessons in a moral context.

 Character growth.
-A character’s values or fortunes or quality of life changes significantly across the course of their experiences, as a result of the actions and decisions they take.
+A character’s values or fortunes or quality of life changes significantly across the course of their experiences as a result of the actions and decisions they take.
 The outcomes of their actions cause change and growth and learning.
 This is often a function of one of the other categories.
 See for example, this 90-second trailer from the Disney film Frozen.
-The characters journey from lost and alone in a winter wilderness to become friends.
+The characters journey from lost and alone in a winter wilderness to becoming friends.
 This is the true power of this story.